bhamon/gpuPlotGenerator/README.md

 ## Troubleshooting

-Q. No platform is detected on the computer.
+#### No platform is detected on the computer.
-Q. No device is found on the platforms.
+#### No device is found on the platforms.
-A. Make sure your hardware is OpenCL compliant.
+Make sure your hardware is OpenCL compliant.
 Make sure you have the last drivers installed.

-Q. After launch, the display freezes and the screen goes black.
+#### After launch, the display freezes and the screen goes black.
 Few seconds later, the display comes back but the program fails with an OpenCL error and the OS display an information message about a display driver crash.
-Q. After launch, the display freezes, the screen goes black and, finally, the computer reboots.
+#### After launch, the display freezes, the screen goes black and, finally, the computer reboots.
-A. The graphic card you use is bound to your display.
+The graphic card you use is bound to your display.
 As the plot generation is an heavy process, it uses all of your graphic card resources in one call.
 To prevent display crashes, the driver kills all kernels that hang for too long.

 To solve this issue, the global work needs to be split.
 This is the purpose of the <hashesNumber> parameter.
 Begin with a low value (from 1 to 10), and try to increase it until you experience some display lags.

-Q. The program fails with a [std::bad_alloc] message.
+#### The program fails with a [std::bad_alloc] message.
-A. There is not enough available memory on the CPU side.
+There is not enough available memory on the CPU side.
 Try a lower value for the <staggerSize> parameter.

-Q. The program fails with a [CL_INVALID_WORK_GROUP_SIZE] OpenCL error code.
+#### The program fails with a [CL_INVALID_WORK_GROUP_SIZE] OpenCL error code.
-A. The specified <globalWorkGroup> isn't valid.
+The specified <globalWorkGroup> isn't valid.
 Start with a low value (32 or 64) and increase it progressively.
 Try to use powers of 2 that are much more compliant among graphic cards.

-Q. The nonces/minutes are incredibly low (no more than few hundreds).
+#### The nonces/minutes are incredibly low (no more than few hundreds).
-A. There are many causes for that:
+There are many causes for that:
 - The configured <globalWorkSize> and <localWorkSize> for your cards are not optimal.
 Try with different values.
 - Some of your cards causes bottlenecks.
 Tests them one after another to detect the one causing it and try to improve its parameters.
 - For NVidia owners: OpenCL implementation is under-efficient on some NVidia cards.
 Try to tweak your device parameters.
 If there is no significant improvements, you'll need a CUDA version of this program.